 CARE’s Response in Ukraine

-CARE’s responses will be regional and leverage partnerships in affected countries to deliver emergency assistance.
-In Poland, CARE is working with Polish Humanitarian Action (PAH), Polish Center for International Aid (PCPM), and Ukrainian House.
+CARE’s responses are regional and leverage partnerships in affected countries to deliver emergency assistance.
+In Poland, CARE is working with Polish Humanitarian Action (PAH), Polish Center for International Aid (PCPM), Ukrainian House, and others.
 Our priority is to meet the immediate needs of affected families through the distribution of critical food and water supplies, as well as hygiene kits, cash assistance and psychosocial support.

 In Slovenia, CARE is working with Red Cross.

-In Ukraine, CARE supports a number of partner organizations.
+In Ukraine, CARE supports several partner organizations.
 These include CFSSS (Charity Foundation Stabilization Support Services), IRF (International Renaissance Foundation), and Ukraine House, as well as Ukrainian women’s rights organizations to implement programs that support women and other marginalized groups.